 Crystal markings are rather like the DNA of fine glassware – they tell us everything from the piece’s origin to its age and authenticity.

-Just as Waterford crystal markings have their distinctive characteristics, each manufacturer developed their own unique “signature” over time.
+Just as Waterford crystal markings have their distinctive characteristics, each manufacturer has developed their own unique “signature” over time.

 These marks aren’t just random scratches or logos; they’re carefully crafted identifiers that speak volumes to those who know how to read them.